The Saturdays: 2007–2009: Formation, Chasing Lights and The Work Tour

 The Saturdays were formed in June 2007, after auditions were held to find members for the group.
 The group was put together through the record label Polydor Records which meant they would have an instant record deal and were signed to Fascination Records, a sub-label of Polydor.
 The group began recording their debut album while touring with Girls Aloud on their Tangled Up Tour.
-They were also offered songs which were rejected by Girls Aloud.
+They were also offered songs that were rejected by Girls Aloud.
 They said "We all thought it was a bit of a cheek.
 Why would we want their rejects? [...]
 It's bad enough with all the comparisons being made."
 Whilst on tour with Girls Aloud, the group released their first single "If This Is Love".
 The song features additional backing vocals from Danish singer Nabiha.
 The song charted at number eight on the UK Singles Chart after it sold 14,990 copies in its first week of release.
-The single was also the second highest new entry of the week behind Katy Perry's "I Kissed a Girl" which debuted at number four.
+The single was also the second-highest new entry of the week behind Katy Perry's "I Kissed a Girl" which debuted at number four.
 As well as supporting Girls Aloud, the Saturdays also supported the Jonas Brothers at their Hammersmith Apollo show.